Produce of the Month Guide: Rhubarb

 The stalks should also be heavy and crisp, so avoid rhubarb that’s soft.

-Store rhubarb in the refrigerator for up to 3 days.
 I like to prep my rhubarb in advance so I can use it in recipes when I’m ready.
 Simply wash and dry thoroughly, then chop and store in an airtight container.
-Rhubarb may also be frozen for up to one year!

 Rhubarb does not need to be peeled, and despite fibrous strings, it’s not necessary to remove them.
 Simply wash, trim the ends, and cut into 1/2 – 1″ size pieces depending on the type of recipe.